my-temporary-name/smartsense/README.md

 ## Project Overview
 This project implements an AI-powered Email Management System for Head of Departments (HODs) at a university.
 The system classifies incoming emails into different categories and handles them accordingly, streamlining the email management process.

-Here's how you can structure the section in your `.md` file to include a link to the demo video hosted on your OneDrive:

 ---

 ### Working Demo